axone-protocol/docs/docs/faq/faq.md

 Our environment is a hybrid of "blockchain layer-1" & "data sharing solutions".

 Within the blockchain environment, we compete with generic layer-1s and layer-2s are "block-space providers".
 But, our technology is specifically designed for such use cases so we can optimize developer, contributor & user onboarding.
-Additionaly, we will provide value-generating use cases that are extremely complex to implement on other chains.
+Additionally, we will provide value-generating use cases that are extremely complex to implement on other chains.

 Within the data sharing environment, our technology is a genuine digital commons everyone can use (no trusted third party needed) designed for synergies between existing solutions.
-The world doesn't need another "let's build another closed ecosystem to extract value" platform, the world need a digital commons that is designed to break the silos.
+The world doesn't need another "let's build another closed ecosystem to extract value" platform, the world needs a digital commons that is designed to break the silos.

 Our ambition is to make it too painful NOT to open web2 silos.
 "Show me the incentives, I'll show you the outcomes".